MechanicalRock/twitter-blurb-generator/module3/README.md

 **3.2.2 Handle Scan Results**

-Before getting into the backend and connecting Copy Leaks API, let's first get our frontend working with dummy response from our backend.
+Now connect our frontend to display the results from some dummy backend response.
+To do that:

-- Download the zip folder from [dummy-data](./content/utils/dummy-data.zip)
+- Download the zip folder from [dummy-data](./content/utils)
 - Unzip the folder
 - Copy the folder into your `./utils` folder